fairlearn/fairlearn/docs/user_guide/mitigation.rst

 on the output of the decision function.
 Syntax-wise, this works exactly the same as specifying a threshold as in the previous examples.
-Note that if :code:`predict_method` is set to :code:`decision_function`, the default threshold will automatically be set to 0.
+Note that if :code:`predict_method` is set to :code:`decision_function`, the default threshold will automatically be set to 0, as that is the value used by classifiers that predict using :code:`decision_function`.

 .. doctest:: mitigation